GaijinEntertainment/daScript/doc/source/stdlib/detail/strings.rst

 .. |function-strings-starts_with| replace:: returns `true` if the beginning of the string `str` matches the string `cmp`; otherwise returns `false`

-.. |function-strings-string| replace:: to be documented
+.. |function-strings-string| replace:: Return string from the byte array.

 .. |function-strings-strip| replace:: Strips white-space-only characters that might appear at the beginning or end of the given string and returns the new stripped string.